PRODYNA-YASM/yasm-api-go/docs/PersonApi.md

 ## UpdatePersonProject

-> PersonDetails UpdatePersonProject(ctx, personId, projectId).ProjectParticipationUpdate(projectParticipationUpdate).Execute()
+> ProjectParticipation UpdatePersonProject(ctx, personId, projectId).ProjectParticipationUpdate(projectParticipationUpdate).Execute()

 Update a Project of a Person